-In our example, the EEXCESS system will have collected significant information about Alice: her interests (economic information), some comprehension of her goal (writing a business plan), her knowledge (expert in economics), her context of work (information about her customer, the target market, the information she has already collected, etc.).
-Knowing as much as possible about Alice and her customer will allow the EEXCESS system to provide her with adapted recommendations.
-For example, instead of presenting general-purpose information about the market, the system will propose more detailed technical data which Alice needs and understands.
+In this scenario, the recommender system will have collected significant information about Alice: her interests (economic information), some comprehension of her goal (writing a business plan), her knowledge (expert in economics), her context of work (information about her customer, the target market, the information she has already collected, etc.).
+Knowing as much as possible about Alice and her customer will allow the recommender system to provide her with adapted recommendations.
+For example, instead of presenting generalpurpose information about the market, the system will propose more detailed technical data which Alice needs and understands.